What are Warts?

 - Last resort for treatment is laser surgery where the wart or warts are precisely removed leaving a graze like wound that heals over a few weeks.
 This is often for stubborn or resistant thick warts

-Wart removal is available in London at our clinics in the following locations – Putney, Harley Street, Kensington as well as inner-city London.
+Wart removal is available in London at our clinics in the following locations – Putney, Harley Street, South Kensington as well as inner-city London.